Conflict Resolution and De-Escalation Skills Symposium

 Presenters:

-• Chrissy Lieberman, dean of students
+• Chrissy Lieberman, Dean of Students

-• Gabrielle Miller, EdD, assistant vice provost, Student Success & Bartlett Family Executive Director,
+• Gabrielle Miller, Ed.D., Assistant Vice Provost, Student Success & Bartlett Family Executive Director,

 Strategic Alternative Learning Techniques (SALT) Center